 What’s not to love about a pasta shape that traps saucy goodness inside its little shell?
 That’s cavatelli!
 Its name means ‘little hollows’ in Italian.
 Cute!
 If you’re feeling adventurous, Mario Batali shows you how to make it in this quick video.
 Pair cavatelli with the sauce of your choice, such as the one in this recipe from The Chew: Cavatelli with Spinach & Prosciutto.

 Paccheri can be described as short, fat tubes, which makes them great for… you guessed it: stuffing with delicious fillings!
 Paccheri comes in smooth or ridged varieties, and it performs well in baked pasta dishes, like this one: Paccheri and Cheese with Peas and Mint.

 Some people mistake these small pasta pellets for rice and it’s understandable since they look like plump versions of the grain.
 It works well in soup, casseroles, cold pasta salads, or as a simple side dish to your protein of choice.
 Try it like this: Sundried Tomato and Roasted Red Pepper Orzo.

 Have you tried any of these unusual pastas?
 What’s your favorite recipe?
-Share in the comments below, be sure to subscribe to our newsletter, Plated, to unlock a coupon to use on your next Luvo purchase.
+Share in the comments below and and be sure to unlock a coupon to use on your next Luvo purchase.